manishkew/Ecommerce-App/README.md

-# Ecommerce-App using MERN APP
+# Ecommerce-App using MERN Stack